FreeRTOS/coreMQTT-Agent/README.md

 ```

 ## Getting help
 You can use your Github login to get support from both the FreeRTOS community and directly from the primary FreeRTOS developers on our [active support forum](https://forums.freertos.org).
-The [FAQ](https://www.freertos.org/FAQ.html) provides another support resource.
+You can find a list of [frequently asked questions](https://www.freertos.org/FAQ.html) here.

 ## Contributing